-- People with MSA can experience an earlier onset of dysarthria compared to people diagnosed with Parkinson's disease [13]. - The dysarthria is also likely to be more severe. (ibid) - There is a higher incidence of mixed dysarthrias in MSA, involving a combination of: ataxic, spastic and hypokinetic [10] - People with MSA will generally use fewer syllables per second in their speech due to the increased bradykinesia (ibid, see Table 1) - Intelligibility is likely to be difficult due to co-ordination difficulties of the lingual musculature and general muscle atrophy [36] - They may experience increased respiratory difficulties due to inspiratory stridor [7] - Cognitive decline in advanced MSA will significantly impact the use of AAC and overall communication ability.
+- Voice and message banking should be discussed as early as possible - People with MSA can experience an earlier onset of dysarthria compared to people diagnosed with Parkinson's disease. - The dysarthria is also likely to be more severe. - There is a higher incidence of mixed dysarthrias in MSA, involving a combination of ataxic, spastic and hypokinetic features - People with MSA will generally use fewer syllables per second in their speech due to the increased bradykinesia - Intelligibility is likely to be reduced due to co-ordination difficulties of the lingual musculature and general muscle atrophy - They may experience increased respiratory difficulties due to inspiratory stridor - Cognitive decline in MSA may impact the use of AAC and overall communication ability.